cdevr/cpush/README.md

 Cpush has special logic to get close to atomic application of configuration pushes.

     cpush --device ip-rtr-1 --push 'int lo 99; ip addr 1.0.0.1 255.255.255.0'

+# Developing on this repository

+This repository uses git hooks.
+Please configure the git repository to actually use them.

+    git config core.hooksPath .githooks